TenkyuChimata/iwlwifi-reg-unlocked/README.md

 ## 🚀 Features

 - Disable Intel iwlwifi LAR restrictions
-- Allow manual regulatory domain control
+- Unlock hidden / restricted channels (including 6 GHz)
+- Remove `NO_IR` limitations (allow AP/initiating transmissions)
+- Enable 6 GHz VLP AP capability regardless of regulatory flags
-- Based on latest Arch Linux kernel
+- Preserve compatibility with Arch Linux kernel updates
-- Built as external modules
+- Built as external kernel modules (no full kernel rebuild)
-- Compatible with Secure Boot (with signing script)

 ---

 ## ⚠️ Disclaimer

+> 🚨 **IMPORTANT**

+This project **intentionally bypasses regulatory enforcement mechanisms**.

-- This package **may violate local wireless regulations**
+- May violate local wireless communication laws
-- Use at your own risk
-- Intended for **advanced users only**
-- You are responsible for complying with your country's laws
+- May cause interference with licensed spectrum users
+- Not certified for production or commercial use

+**By using this software, you accept full responsibility for compliance with your local regulations.**

 ---